2 Example with opportunistic data on Dragonflies

 We also want to filter spatially for Southern Sweden (Götaland).

 Vector spatial layers (eg. polygons) can be imported in a number of different ways.
 SBDI APIs take as search input polygons in the so-called WKT Well Known Text format.
 So the first step is to load a vector layer and transform it into a WKT string.
-You could instead use the data we provid in the SBDI4R package data("swe").
+You could instead use the data we provided in the sbdi4r2 package data("swe").

 wGotaland <- swe$Counties$LnNamn %in% c("Blekinge", "Gotlands", "Hallands",